Inflammation, Pain and Healing Formula

 Supplies nutrients important in maintaining healthy cartilage and joint health.
 IPH contains glucosamine which is naturally produced in humans as a substrate in the production of cartilage.
 Cat's claw herb and Boswellia help prevent the formation of excessive inflammatory molecules.
 Beta-sitosterol also helps reduce the immune suppressing effect of excessive cortisol, produced by the body during times of inflammation.
 Contains a cat's claw herb extract free of TOAs (tetracyclic oxindole alkaloids), unlike other cat's claw extracts.
 Cat's claw MUST be free of TOA to be effective.

-Inactive ingredients: Hypromellose (cellulose) vegetarian capsule shell (gelatin free), microcrystalline cellulose, magnesium stearate (vegetarian – flow agent), magnesium silicate, silicon dioxide and colloidal silicon dioxide.
+Inactive ingredients: Hypromellose (cellulose) vegetarian capsule shell (gelatine free), magnesium stearate, magnesium silicate, silicon dioxide and colloidal silicon dioxide.

-Store in a cool dry place below 25°C. Keep out of the reach of children.
+Store in a cool dry place below 25°C. Keep out of reach of children